Abdallah-Tah/Judo-app/README.md

 # Judo-app
-This an application for Judo federation of Djibouti
+This is an application for Judo federation of Djibouti